DataHenHQ/documentations/source/high_level.rst

 Parsers are scripts that you create within a scraper in order to extract data from a web page, or to enqueue other pages.
 The parser scripts are executed as soon as a page is downloaded.
 You can create a script for a particular type of page, for example, if you were to scrape an e-commerce website, you can have an “index” page type, and a “detail” page type.
-When you enqueue a page to AnswersEngine, you need to specify the page_type so that the matching parsers for that page_type will be executed.
+When you enqueue a page to Datahen, you need to specify the page_type so that the matching parsers for that page_type will be executed.

 Reserved words or methods in parser scripts:
 --------------------------------------------